evansims/writing/STRUCTURE.md

 - `content-new` - Creates new content for the site.
 - `content-search` - Searches for content in the site.
 - `content-stats` - Generates statistics for the content of the site.
+- `content-import` - Scraps a URL and creates a new content page from it.
 - `image-new` - Creates new images for the site.
 - `image-delete` - Deletes images from the site.
 - `image-edit` - Edits images from the site.